wadako1jp/twitterscraper/README.rst

  + Tweet timestamp
  + Tweet Epoch timestamp
  + Tweet No. of likes
- + Tweet No. of replies
+ + Tweet No. of replie
  + Tweet No. of retweets
  + Username
  + User Full Name / Screen Name